 How we use your information

-The main ways are to fulfill orders and to provide customer support (typically, by replying to emails).
+We use your information to fulfill orders and to provide customer support (typically, by replying to emails initiated by you).
 Occasionally, we may initiate communication from our side to address a product issue or notify you of product news.

 Cookies are files with small amounts of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your computer's hard drive.